 I first became aware of how often I would apologise for myself, my ideas and my thoughts under the wing of an employer focused on personal development.
-And personnel development it would seem.
 He said to me once that I should stop being so sorry for myself and take notice of how often I said it.
 He was right, I said it A LOT.

 It’s no way to live, but we do it all the time.
 It’s something that I highly recommend that you watch your sorry.
 Being polite matters to me, I’ll always apologise first in the supermarket run in, the brush past, the times I mean it.
 Always.
 But I won’t and don’t apologise for who I am anymore.
 I won’t apologise for taking up space in this world and being who I am.
 And neither should you.

 That’s why this post is called stop being sorry.
 I want you to stop being sorry for the things that make you who you are.
 Stop being sorry for existing and take up all the darn space you need to take up to be the shiny, excited, loud, determined, awesome version of you.